JuliaPy/PyCall.jl/README.md

 accessed with `o[:attribute]` rather than `o.attribute`.
 (This is because Julia does not permit overloading the `.` operator yet.)
-See also the section on `PyObject` below, as well as the `pywrap` function to create anonymous composite types that simulate `.` access (this is what `@pyimport` does).
+See also the section on `PyObject` below, as well as the `pywrap` function to create anonymous modules that simulate `.` access (this is what `@pyimport` does).
 For example, using [Biopython](http://biopython.org/wiki/Seq) we can do: